GENERAL TERMS AND CONDITIONS OF SALE OF SKI LIFT PASSES

 All complaints must be filed according to the conditions detailed in article 4.1 above.

-Failing a satisfactory answer or in the case of an absence of response within a period of a minimum of sixty (60) days following this written complaint (and within a maximum period of one (1) year from this written complaint), the Client has the possibility of referring to the Tourism and Travel Ombudsman (MTV Médiation Tourisme Voyage, BP 80303, 75823 Paris Cedex 17, France) according to the conditions outlined on the website, www.mtv.travel/.
+Failing a satisfactory answer or in the case of an absence of response within a period of a minimum of sixty (60) days following this written complaint (and within a maximum period of one (1) year from this written complaint), the Client has the right to a process of mediation, conducted by the Tourism and Travel ombudsman (MTV Médiation Tourisme Voyage, BP 80303, 75823 Paris Cedex 17, France) according to the conditions detailed on the website www.mtv.travel/.

-In addition, in accordance with Article 14 of (EU) Regulation No. 524/2013, the European Commission has made available an Online Dispute Resolution platform, facilitating independent settlement through extra-legal means, of online disputes between consumers and professionals of the European Union.
+In addition, in accordance with Article 14 of Regulation (EU) No. 524/2013, the European Commission has made available an Online Dispute Resolution platform, facilitating independent settlement through extra-legal means of online disputes between consumers and professionals of the European Union.

 This platform is available at the following link: https://webgate.ec.europa.eu/odr/.

-In the event of a failure to reach an amicable settlement, the Client can pursue legal action either in a jurisdiction territorially competent under the Code of Civil Procedure, or in the jurisdiction where the Client was present at the time of entering into the contract or where the injurious event occurred (Article R. 631-3 of the Consumer Code).
+In the event of a failure to reach an amicable settlement, the Client can pursue legal action either in a jurisdiction territorially competent under the Code of Civil Procedure, or in the jurisdiction where the Client was present at the time of entering the contract or where the injurious event occurred (Article R. 631-3 of the Consumer Code).